OceanOutcomes/ocean-outcomes/who-we-are/vision-and-mission/thank-you/index.md

 ---
 layout: page
 title: Thank You!
 subtitle: We're glad you've reached out.
 Someone from our team will get back to you shortly.
-In the mean time, here are some other ways to get involved.
+In the meantime, here are some other ways to get involved.
 weight:
 ---
 ##Read the latest on our blog